aristosv/freqtrade/README.md

 - Telegram bot token
 - Telegram chat id.

-If you want to set up multiple bots, run the script again and choose a different bot name.
+If you want to set up multiple bots, run the script again and set a different bot name.

 Run the command below to run the script and install freqtrade
 ```